Overcoming Narcissist Abuse, by Elizabeth Shaw.

 Even after you’ve recovered, you might have some days, where you find your self feeling drained.
-Sometimes you’re adrenaline can kick in, pushing yourself into recovery, then suddenly you crash and burn, don’t worry you’ve not lost all you’ve learnt and gained, you just need to take a step back to relax and recharge then, you will be ready to go again.
+Sometimes your adrenaline can kick in, pushing yourself into recovery, then suddenly you crash and burn, don’t worry you’ve not lost all you’ve learnt and gained, you just need to take a step back to relax and recharge then, you will be ready to go again.

 My children and I often have a dance around on the bed, laughter and feel good emotions.
 I understand not everyone allows children to jump on the bed, nothing stopping you having a dance In the living room.

 I actually picked my son up from school early for an appointment and skipped down the school drive, something I’ve wanted to do for a while, the fun and the laughter was brilliant.
-I’m still working up to doing it when the urge takes out fancy and other parents are around, so far I’ve stopped myself from doing so, for fear of looking crazy, I’m aiming to over come that fear within the next month.
+I’m still working up to doing it when the urge takes out fancy and other parents are around, so far I’ve stopped myself from doing so, for fear of looking crazy, I’m aiming to overcome that fear within the next month.

-Reality is, we have freedom, if it’s not harming another, what’s wrong with someone laughing and skipping around the supermarket, or down the school drive, it’s a great feel good power play for yourselves and so simple, so what ever your thing is, don’t worry so long as it’s harming no one, and you’re happy that’s all that matters.
+Reality is, we have freedom, if it’s not harming another, what’s wrong with someone laughing and skipping around the supermarket, or down the school drive, it’s a great feel-good power play for yourselves and so simple, so whatever your thing is, don’t worry so long as it’s harming no one, and you’re happy that’s all that matters.

-I personally don’t meditate, so I don’t know if it works, yet meditation can do for the mind what the gym dose for the body, if you don’t already give it a try, it’s all about finding exactly what works for you.
+I personally don’t meditate, so I don’t know if it works, yet meditation can do for the mind what the gym does for the body, if you don’t already give it a try, it’s all about finding exactly what works for you.

 Connecting with others.
 In person is the best method.
 Yet even if your only way to do that is via social media.
-Connecting with others can re charge your inner battery.
+Connecting with others can recharge your inner battery.

 As long as your intentions are good there is no wrong way and no right way, only your way.

 Leaning to take back control of your own mind and not feel judged by others will set you free.